nestorrente/true-json/README.md

 ```

 As you can see, now your `Set` has been serialized as a JSON array, preserving its values in the JSON structure.
 In addition, if
-you see the value of the `deserializedObject` variable, you'll see the following object:
+you check the value of the `deserializedObject` variable, you'll see the following object:

 ![Deserialized object using TrueJSON (Google Chrome console)](docs/img/deserialized-object-truejson.png "Deserialized object using TrueJSON (Google Chrome console)")

 As you can see, both the `date` property and the `set` property have been deserialized to `Date` and `Set` objects respectively.

+In addition, TrueJSON will perform some type checks before serializing or deserializing, throwing errors if the received input
+doesn't match the expected structure.

+### Features

+* Serialization and deserialization of complex data types - see [Built-in adapters](#built-in-adapters) section.
+* Serialization and deserialization of custom data types - see [Writing your own adapter](#writing-your-own-adapter) section.
+* Type checks on serialization and deserialization.
+* Configurable JSON serializer - see [Using JSON5 and other JSON alternatives](#using-json5-or-other-json-alternatives) section.

 ## Installation